-How do you determine which reading interventions are truly research-based?
+How do you determine which reading interventions are truly research and evidence-based?

 Checking their citations is a good place to start.
 But it’s also good to understand where they came from.

-It’s as if the brains of the struggling readers (when doing reading activities) are functioning with bumpy surface streets– the pathways and connections are there, but the route is less efficient and slower, as evidenced by the lighter, more diffuse activity.
+It’s faster to get where you want to go on a well-paved highway instead of potholed surface streets.
+The brains of struggling readers (when doing reading activities) are functioning with bumpy surface streets– the pathways and connections are there, but the route is less efficient and slower, as evidenced by the lighter, more diffuse activity.
 Proficient readers, on the other hand, have nicely paved neural networks (highways) when doing reading-like activities and their activation is concentrated, more intense, more efficient.

 - Struggling readers